-With rising divorce rates, it is increasingly common for GP practices to receive requests from estranged parents for disclosure of medical records, or other confidential information, regarding their child.
+It's common for GP practices to receive requests from estranged parents, asking for the disclosure of medical records or other confidential information about their child.

-All such requests must be handled sensitively and correctly.
-Either parent might take issue with a disclosure or a refusal to disclose and make a complaint as a result.
+These requests must be handled sensitively and correctly.
+Either parent might take issue with a disclosure - or a refusal to disclose - and make a complaint as a result.

-It is important for doctors to be sure of the law and their rights and responsibilities when responding to such a request.
-These are the factors to take into account.
+It's important for doctors to be sure of the law and their rights and responsibilities when responding to these requests.
+Here are the factors you need to take into account.

-Birth mothers automatically have parental responsibility; so do married fathers.
+Birth mothers automatically have parental responsibility, as do married fathers.
 However, in both cases, this can be removed by the court.

 When the father is not married to the child's mother, his parental responsibility will depend on when the child was born.
 Unmarried fathers who are named on the birth certificate automatically have parental responsibility if the child was born on or after: